sjentsch/lsjDocs/Ch07/Ch07_Probability_6.rst

 pictures.

--  The **t-distribution** is a continuous distribution that looks very similar to a normal distribution, see :numref:`fig-tdist`.
+-  The **t-distribution** is a continuous distribution that looks very similar to a normal distribution, see :numref:`fig7-10`.
 Note that the “tails” of the *t*-distribution are “heavier” (i.e., extend further outwards) than the tails of the normal distribution).
 That is the important difference between the two.
 This distribution tends to arise in situations where you think that